sofyankirat/alx-system_engineering-devops/0x00-shell_basics/README.md

 script 17: Create a script that deletes all files in the current working directory that end with the character ~. script 18: Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
-You are only allowed to use two spaces (and lines) in your script, not more.
+You are only allowed to use two spaces (and lines) in your script, not more. script 19: Write a command that lists all the files and directories of the current directory, separated by commas (,).
+Directory names should end with a slash (/)
+Files and directories starting with a dot (.) should be listed The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line